djiele/ext-php-memcached/README.md

 # Memcached
 This library is a native PHP emulation of memcached PHP extension.
-The MemcachedClient class implements all of the Memcached ASCII protocol (but not the meta commands yet).
+The MemcachedClient class implements all of the Memcached ASCII protocol (but not the meta commands yet) and the binary protocol with SASL authentication.

-Note for windows users: this library makes use of few PHP extensions (igbinary, msgpack, fastlz).
+Note for windows users: this library makes use of few PHP extensions (igbinary, msgpack, fastlz, memcached_hashkit).
 Although these extensions are not mandatory, they should be used to reproduce the default configuration of the php_memcached extension.

 PHP_Fastlz can be downloaded from [here](https://www.djiele.net/php-fastlz/)

+PHP_Memcached_hashkit can be downloaded from [here](https://www.djiele.net/php-memcached-hashkit/)

 ##### Installation